 Fundraising often gets a bad reputation, sometimes viewed like a competitive sport or big-game hunt.
-We’ve all heard the stories—phrases like “Hit up Joe for the gala” or “Twisted Sharon’s arm to support Frank’s campaign.”
-But this transactional approach to fundraising isn’t just off-putting; it’s corrosive, counter-productive, and ultimately ineffective.
+We’ve all heard the stories—phrases like “Hit up Joe for the gala” or “Twist Sharon’s arm to support Frank’s campaign.”

 So, what does effective fundraising look like?
 How can we move beyond mere transactions to build authentic, lasting relationships with our supporters?
 The answer lies in true donor engagement.